ulif/ulif.openoffice/src/ulif/openoffice/README.txt

 documents using the pyUNO API.
 It requires a running OO.org server in background (see above).

+.. note:: This script must be installed with a pyuno enabled Python interpreter!

+  See sections below on how to do/check this.

+Currently conversion from all OOo readable formats (.doc, .odt, .txt, ...) to HTML and PDF-A is supported.
+This means, if you can load a document with OpenOffice.org, then this daemon can convert it to HTML or PDF-A.

 The conversion daemon starts a server in background which listens for conversion requests on a TCP port.
 It then calls OpenOffice.org via the pyUNO-API to perform the conversion and responses with the path of